 The DVSA are not looking for an A-level essay here – just a few points – it’s not a spelling test either!

-Once you have the notes, don’t just file them so that they never see the light of day again – go back over the last 4 months each time to see if there are recurring patterns, as it may help to identify a training need for your team.
+Once you have the notes, don’t just file them so that they never see the light of day again – go back over the last 4 months each time to see if there are recurring patterns, as it may help to identify a training need for your team and support continuous improvement.
+In a fast-evolving automotive industry, continuous review and improvement of internal processes is essential.

 If there isn’t much information coming from the TQI/TL reports, then you could use a topic from the current annual training as a discussion/training opportunity.